imcolecodes/what-do-I-do-here-/README.md

 Nooothinggg.
 (6.21.25 9:29pm)

 [TO FURTHER ELABORATE ABOUT YESTERDAY, After writing my entry last night I then went on to try the intermediate SQL certification on HackerRank.
 I failed, I ran out of time trying to figure out how to solve the second question that involved three tables.
 Now I know to always prepare first before taking a certification test.]
 Now for what I did today, I found two websites that offer SQL lessons.
 One was free, it was SQLBolt and I am now at lesson five, but it does not offer a certificate.
 The other one also offers free lessons, it's Codecademy, but you do need to pay to get a certificate.
 (6.22.25 10:00pm)

+I finished one lesson on SQLBolt.
+That was it.
+(6.23.25 7:49pm)